Andy-Boraphet/CSS342A-2022-Spring/README.md

 - Quiz is similarly to homework except no question and discussion will be given by instructor on solution before submission.
 - There might be in-class quiz during lecture.

+## Lecture Recording
+All lecture will be recorded to the best effort.
+The playlist is [here](https://www.youtube.com/playlist?list=PLmZYijop2pDbcQOvKJQumZpJGyIetIQz0).

 ## Textbook
 - Data Abstraction & Problem Solving With C++: Walls & Mirrors, Sixth or Seventh Edition, Frank M. Carrano, Addison Wesley, 2013, ISBN-10: 0132923726, ISBN-13: 978-0132923729
 - (Free PDF) [An Active Introduction to Discrete Mathematics and Algorithms, Charles Cusack, David Santos, GNU Free Software, 2014](https://cusack.hope.edu/Notes/Notes/Books/Active%20Introduction%20to%20Discrete%20Mathematics%20and%20Algorithms/ActiveIntroToDiscreteMathAndAlgorithms.2.6.3.pdf)